shimspedy/sengov/content/states/michigan/mary-cavanagh/_index.md

 seo_title: "contact senator Mary Cavanagh"
 subheader:
      greeting: Contact senator Mary Cavanagh
-     description: She is serving her first term in the Michigan Senate.
+     description: With more than 20 years of civic engagement and public servant experience, Senator Mary Cavanagh has a natural flair for building relationships and a long track record of bringing about positive change.
+She is serving her first term in the Michigan Senate.
 description: Contact senator Mary Cavanagh of Michigan.
 Contact information for Mary Cavanagh includes email address, phone number, and mailing address.
 image: mary-cavanagh.jpeg
 video:
 url:  /states/michigan/mary-cavanagh/
 weight: 1
 layout: course_home